-- Deliver 48010 sq m of major comparison retail development and 3680 sq m of convenience retail(13), particularly in the east of the town centre and be fully integrated with the rest of the town centre.
+- Deliver major comparison retail development and convenience retail, particularly in the east of the town centre which will be fully integrated with the rest of the town centre.
 Rochdale town centre east is fundamental to the regeneration of Rochdale town centre.
-(14). - Support the opening up of the river Roch through the town centre; - Support a greater mix of uses and improve the public realm around the Butts to help create a focal point for activities, events and visitor attractions. - Support and develop the proposals set out in the Rochdale Town Centre Masterplan for the redevelopment, refurbishment and improvement the centre and its public realm; - Improve links to, and the use of, Memorial Gardens, the Townhall, Touchstones, The Butts and promote its potential as a visitor attraction; - Create a new link road from John Street to Drake Street (Policy T1c) to complete the ring road around the town centre.
-This would permit a new system of access into the town centre from the ring road and the removal of much, if not all traffic from the Esplanade, South Parade and the Butts; and - Strengthen pedestrian links and public space along Yorkshire Street between the town centre, Entwisle Road, the Riverside and the area around the Townhall to allow safe pedestrian movement between the shopping centres, bus station, Metrolink and the Rochdale Leisure Centre.
+(14); - Open up part of the river Roch through the town centre along with associated public realm improvements; - Promote and support the heritage of the town centre, particularly the Town Hall given its importance as a Grade I listed building, by maximising opportunities for tourism and culture and related economic benefits; - Support and develop the proposals set out in the Rochdale Town Centre Masterplan for the redevelopment, refurbishment and improvement of the centre and its public realm; - Support a greater mix of uses and improve the public realm around the Butts and Smith Street to help create a focal point for activities, events and visitor attractions; - Improve links to, and the use of, Memorial Gardens, the Town Hall, Touchstones, The Butts and promote its potential as a visitor attraction; - Create a new link road from John Street to Drake Street (Policy T1c) to complete the ring road around the town centre.
+This would permit a new system of access into the town centre from the ring road and the removal of much, if not all traffic from the Esplanade, South Parade and the Butts; and - Strengthen pedestrian links and public space along Yorkshire Street between the town centre, Entwisle Road, the Riverside and the area around the Town Hall to allow safe pedestrian movement between the shopping centres, bus station, Metrolink and the Rochdale Leisure Centre.